vlstill/tedi/memory-models.md

 \end{tikzpicture}

 \begin{caption}
-An example of behavior allowed by POWER, but not by NSW.
+An example of behaviour allowed by POWER, but not by NSW.
 There are 4 threads: two writers writing `x` or `y` and two readers reading both of these variables.
 The readers observe the updates in an inverted order (i.e. the third thread first reads the new value of `x` and then the old value of `y`, therefore it observes `x` first, but the last thread observes the new value of `y` and then the old value of `x`).
 The read fences do not help in this case, as the two writes happen in independent threads and therefore are not ordered in any way with respect to each other (the fences are used only to distinguish from NSW).